Skip to content

 Important

-In this section we describe a simplified process to give a basic understanding of SpiraTest integration.
-Once you are ready to start implementing a set of tests for your application we recommend to review the Frameworks section first.
+In this section, we describe a simplified process to provide a basic understanding of SpiraTest integration.
+Once you are ready to start implementing a set of tests for your application, we recommend reviewing the Frameworks section first.

-You may need to save a test into SpiraTest in 3 cases:
+You may need to save a test to SpiraTest in three cases:

-1. You just created the test like described in the previous section.
+1. You just created the test as described in the previous section.

-2. You made changes to the test you saved into SpiraTest earlier.
+2. You made changes to the test you saved to SpiraTest earlier.

-3. You want to link existing Rapise test (not saved into SpiraTest and not linked to a SpiraTest test case) to a test case in SpiraTest.
+3. You want to link an existing Rapise test (not yet saved to SpiraTest and not linked to a SpiraTest test case) to a test case in SpiraTest.

-To save a Rapise test into SpiraTest you need to make sure that the following has been setup first:
+To save a Rapise test to SpiraTest, you must first ensure that the following has been set up:

-1. You have a project created in SpiraTest to store the Rapise tests in.
-The Rapise tests will be stored in a repository located inside the Planning > Documents section of the project.
+1. You have a project created in SpiraTest in which to store the Rapise tests.
+The Rapise tests will be stored in a repository located within the Planning > Documents section of the project.

-2. The user you will be connecting to SpiraTest with has the permissions to create new document folders.
+2. The user account you will be connecting to SpiraTest with has permissions to create new document folders.

-3. You have created the Test Case in SpiraTest that the Rapise test will be associated with.
-This is important because without being associated to a SpiraTest Test Case, you will not be able to schedule and execute the tests using SpiraTest and RapiseLauncher.
+3. You have created the Test Case in SpiraTest with which the Rapise test will be associated.
+This is important because without being associated with a SpiraTest Test Case, you will not be able to schedule and execute the tests using SpiraTest and RapiseLauncher.

-4. You have created an AutomationEngine in SpiraTest that has the token name Rapise.
-This will be used to identify Rapise automation scripts inside SpiraTest.
+4. You have created an AutomationEngine in SpiraTest with the token name Rapise.
+This will be used to identify Rapise automation scripts within SpiraTest.

 If the test is not linked to a SpiraTest Test Case, it will bring up the Save Test to Spira dialog box: